Ording House: Later history

 At the time of the 1840 census, No. 150 B was home to four households.
 M. M. Funch, widow of a justitsråd, resided on the ground floor with a housekeeper (husjomfru) and a maid.
-Herman Kierulf (1784-1845), a civil servant and publisher, resided on the first floor with his wife Vilhelmine Kjerulff (née Rahnue), two sons (aged 25 and 28) and one maid.
+Herman Kierulf (1784–1845), a civil servant and publisher, resided on the first floor with his wife Vilhelmine Kjerulff (née Rahnue), two sons (aged 25 and 28) and one maid.
 Knudsen, a kanvelliråd, resided on the second floor with his wife Cathrine Knudsen (née Lund) and one maid.
 P. Monstrup, a grocer (høker), resided in the basement with his Maren Monstrup født Bjerring and one lodger.

+The conservator Peter Hermann Rasmussen owned the property from 1853 to 1889.
+He installed the memorial plaque on the corner of the building.

 Architecture

 The building stands in blank, red brick and consists of three stories over a high cellar.
 The building has four bays on Vandkunsten, a chamfered corner bay and three bays on Gåsegade.
 A gateway opens to a courtyard that it shares with the rest of the block.

 Memorial plaque

 A memorial plaque and a relief of Frederick III on the corner commemorate the Swedish storm assault on Copenhagen which took place on 10–11 February 1659 at this site.

 The same event is commemorated by the names Stormgade and Stormbroen.